Nintendo DS: Browser

 On February 15, 2006, Nintendo announced a version of the cross-platform web browser Opera for the DS system.
 The browser can use one screen as an overview, a zoomed portion of which appears on the other screen, or both screens together to present a single tall view of the page.
 The browser went on sale in Japan and Europe in 2006, and in North America on June 4, 2007.
 Browser operation requires that an included memory expansion pak is inserted into the GBA slot.
-The DSi has an internet browser available for download from the Nintendo DSi shop for free.
+The DSi has a web browser available for download from the Nintendo DSi shop for free.

 Wi-Fi USB Connector

 This USB-flash-disk-sized accessory plugs into a PC's USB port and creates a miniature hotspot/wireless access point, allowing a Wii and up to five Nintendo DS units to access the Nintendo Wi-Fi Connection service through the host computer's Internet connection.
 When tried under Linux and Mac, it acts as a regular wireless adapter, connecting to wireless networks, an LED blinks when there is data being transferred.
 There is also a hacked driver for Windows XP/Vista/7/8/10 to make it function the same way.
-The Wi-Fi USB Connector was discontinued from retail stores.
+The Wi-Fi USB Connector was discontinued from retail stores and the service discontinued in 2014.